vibbits/nextflow-workshop/docs/nextflow/configs.md

 ```
 **Singularity/Apptainer**:

 Similar to docker, using a singularity or apptainer image does not require you to have to adapt the pipeline script.
-You can run with Singularity container using the following command-line parameter: `-with-singularity [singularity-image-file]` (Full Apptainer support is coming soon), where the image is downloaded from Dockerhub as well, built on runtime and then stored in a folder `singularity/`.
+You can run with Singularity container using the following command-line parameter: `-with-singularity [singularity-image-file]` (Apptainer support is also present), where the image is downloaded from Dockerhub as well, built on runtime and then stored in a folder `singularity/`.
 Re-using a singularity image is possible with:
 ```
 singularity.cacheDir = "/path/to/singularity"
 ```